dvn0813/sustainability_robotics_3D_printer/README.md

 ## First steps
 ### G-Code generation
 For G-Code generation use the FullControlXYZ library on python.
 The GitHub repository can be found [here](https://github.com/FullControlXYZ/fullcontrol).
-FullControlXYZ can be used to generate G-Code.
+FullControlXYZ is a useful tool to generate G-Code.
+Using simple python functions, you can draw out your print and translate it into G-Code.
 ### Control over printer and G-Code uploading
 Using [Repetier](https://www.repetier.com/) you can connect your computer with the printer.
 This allows for direct manual control over the position of your print head and other parameters.
 Furthermore it allows for fast uploading of the G-Code and a rough preview is depicted.